MischaU8/yumyum/selections/select-parallel-faces_ZFrtZ85e0Gw.md

 Version:
 Uploaded: 2023-06-02

-yum yum Floyd here with a quick tip for selecting parallel faces in Plasticity
+When selecting planar faces you can press and hold the `Ctrl` and `Alt` keys and left click a face to select parallel faces as well.

-When selecting planar faces you can press and hold the control on alt keys and left click a face to select parallel faces as well use this handy selection option to speed up selection in Plasticity
+Use this handy selection option to speed up [[selection]] in Plasticity.